 MEASURING FOR A COUNTER-DEPTH REFRIGERATOR

 Before you can start enjoying the perks of integrated design, it’s important to thoroughly measure your cabinet cutout and specific counter depth to ensure your fridge will be truly aligned.

 If you already have a counter-depth fridge and you’re looking for a replacement, it’s important to revisit and confirm the dimensions of the space for your counter-depth fridge.

-You should pay special attention to the “door open” and “with handle” dimensions, to ensure a match that allows you to continue enjoying the benefits of a more flush appliance.
+When shopping, pay special attention to the “door open” and “with handle” dimensions, to ensure a match that allows you to enjoy the benefits of a more flush appliance.

 Ready to Find Your New Maytag® Refrigerator?